Posts

 Image

 Woohoo!
-Another stone circle to visit and what a beautiful day for it.
+Another stone circle to visit and what a beautiful day for it!
 This one is supposedly the largest in the world.
 Actually, it is called a 'henge' as it has a particular type of earthwork of the Neolithic period, typically consisting of a roughly circular or oval-shaped bank with an internal ditch.
 We were hoping to feel the same energy we felt at the circle in Cornwall but to be honest, it was not as strong.
-It didn't take us long to realise why as they, in their wisdom, put a road right through the middle of it.
-Sacrilege I say!
-We, and others felt that the energy that flows from the earth's ley lines to the circles flow through the stones in a circular direction.
+It didn't take us long to realise why as "they", the illustrious decision makers, in their wisdom put a road right through the middle of it, destroying the whole energetic point of it.
+Sacrilege, I say!
+People feel that the energy that flows from the earth's ley lines to the circles flow through the stones in a circular direction.
 Once the road was put through, it severely hampered the flow.
-We put aside our wonderment of how stupid our species can be at times and made the most of a very pretty area.
-You can wander onto farmland to see these stones up close.
-The farmers and National Trust just ask visitors to be responsible for...
+Putting aside our astonishment at this level.of stupidity, we made the most of a very pretty area.
+You can wander onto farmland to see these stones up close. ...